Fall Acton Internship Program: September 6 - December 4, 2017

 - Duration: Summer Program = 8 weeks | Semester Program = 12 - 14 weeks

 - We accept internship applicants through the Charles Koch Institute (Koch Internship Program, Koch Fellowship Program, Liberty@Work).
-You can find out more and apply for one of these positions on the Charles Koch Institute webpage – you will select the Acton Institute on the second to last page of the application.
+You can find out more and apply for one of these positions on the Charles Koch Institute webpage – you will select the Acton Institute during the application process.

 - If you have questions regarding the Acton Institute internship program please visit our FAQ page or email email@example.com.